namndev/namndev.github.io/_posts/2020-09-28-redis-memcached.md

 - __Read/write speed__: Both are extremely fast.
 Benchmarks vary by workload, versions, and many other factors but generally show redis to be as fast or almost as fast as memcached.
 I recommend redis, but not because memcached is slow.
 It's not.
 - __Memory usage__: Redis is better.
-	- memcached: You specify the cache size and as you insert items the daemon quickly grows to a little more than this size.
+	- `Memcached`: You specify the cache size and as you insert items the daemon quickly grows to a little more than this size.
 There is never really a way to reclaim any of that space, short of restarting memcached.
 All your keys could be expired, you could flush the database, and it would still use the full chunk of RAM you configured it with.
-	- redis: Setting a max size is up to you.
+	- `Redis`: Setting a max size is up to you.
 Redis will never use more than it has to and will give you back memory it is no longer using.
 	- I stored 100,000 ~2KB strings (~200MB) of random sentences into both.
-Memcached RAM usage grew to ~225MB.
-Redis RAM usage grew to ~228MB.
-After flushing both, redis dropped to ~29MB and memcached stayed at ~225MB.
+Memcached RAM usage grew to __~225MB__.
+Redis RAM usage grew to __~228MB__.
+After flushing both, redis dropped to __~29MB__ and memcached stayed at __~225MB__.
 They are similarly efficient in how they store data, but only one is capable of reclaiming it.
 - __Disk I/O dumping__: A clear win for redis since it does this by default and has very configurable persistence.
 Memcached has no mechanisms for dumping to disk without 3rd party tools.
 - __Scaling__: Both give you tons of headroom before you need more than a single instance as a cache.
 Redis includes tools to help you go beyond that while memcached does not.

 ### memcached

 Memcached is a simple volatile cache server.
-It allows you to store key/value pairs where the value is limited to being a string up to 1MB.
+It allows you to store `key/value` pairs where the value is limited to being a string up to 1MB.

 It's good at this, but that's all it does.
 You can access those values by their key at extremely high speed, often saturating available network or even memory bandwidth.